 Emergency Medical Services for Children Program

-The mission of the EMSC program is to reduce child and youth mortality and morbidity sustained due to severe illness or trauma.
+To reduce child and youth mortality and morbidity sustained due to severe illness or trauma.

-The EMSC Program aims to ensure that state of the art emergency medical care for the ill and injured child or adolescent; pediatric service is well integrated into an emergency medical service system backed by optimal resources; and that entire spectrum of emergency services, including primary prevention of illness and injury, acute care, and rehabilitation, is provided to children and adolescents as well as adults, no matter where they live, attend school or travel.
+Ensure that state of the art emergency medical care for the ill and injured child or adolescent; pediatric service is well integrated into an emergency medical service system backed by optimal resources; and that entire spectrum of emergency services, including primary prevention of illness and injury, acute care, and rehabilitation, is provided to children and adolescents as well as adults, no matter where they live, attend school or travel.

-- Grant funding continues to support the Pediatric Education Series, offering continuing education to pre-hospital and hospital based emergency providers and school nurses.
+Fund the Pediatric Education Series, offering continuing education to pre-hospital and hospital based emergency providers and school nurses.